October 3, 2019 /

-If you are doing a first dance, after a couple of minutes, to allow your photographer to get pictures of you alone, ask your DJ to beckon everyone else up to join you.
-If you decide on a slow first dance when the DJ invites everyone else ask them to switch to an upbeat tune everyone will dance to.
+If you are doing a first dance, allow a couple of minutes for your photographer to get pictures of you alone, then ask your DJ to beckon everyone else up to join you.
+If you decide on a slow first dance when the DJ invites everyone else up ask them to switch to an upbeat tune everyone will dance to.
 Or pick something lively and mad for your first dance no one will expect you to do.
 I photographed an epic first dance at a wedding a few years back where the couple danced to Let’s Face the Music and Dance.
-They had given the bridal party, who were all sitting down, top hats and canes, and within 10 seconds of the first dance starting they all rushed on to the dance floor and joined in a routine they’d practised beforehand.
+They’d given the bridal party, who were all sitting down, top hats and canes, and within 10 seconds of the first dance starting they all rushed on to the dance floor and joined in a routine they’d practised beforehand.
 It was like a flash mob, totally brilliant.

 If you don’t want to do a first dance don’t do one.
 Ask the DJ to start the set and then grab your mates to get up and dance with you.

-Don’t serve your evening food until the first DJ or band set is over and serve it in the same rook as the dancing if possible so people get back up and dance after eating.
-Serving food during at the start of or the set will kill off any dancing for the night permanently.
+Don’t serve your evening food until the first DJ or band set is over and serve it in the same room as the dancing if possible so people get back up and dance after eating.
+Serving food is a separate room, during or at the start of a set, will kill off any dancing for the night permanently.

-When you’re hiring other evening entertainment such as a photobooth ensure it is in the same room as the dancing or if it can’t be plan for it to take place at a different time perhaps before your first dance as your evening guests, if you are having any, are arriving and have it finished at the time you have your first dance or at the start of the first band or DJ set.
-If it isn’t once folks have finished in the photobooth they tend to hang around chatting to those queuing and don’t go back to dancing.
+When you’re hiring other evening entertainment such as a photobooth ensure it’s in the same room as the dancing or if it can’t be plan for it to take place at a different time.
+Perhaps have it ready an hour before your first dance. or as your evening guests are arriving, when there’s always a lull, and have it finished at the time you have your first dance or at the start of the first band or DJ set.
+Otherwise once folks have finished in the photobooth they tend to hang around chatting to those queuing and don’t go back to dancing.